Dr Tom Brown

 For more details, please see my full research profile.

-The Biopic in Contemporary Film Culture, edited with Belén Vidal (New York: Routledge, forthcoming 2013).
+- The Biopic in Contemporary Film Culture, (co-edited with Belén Vidal) (Routledge, 2014).

 Expertise and Public Engagement